 Religious Life at YHC

-At Young Harris College, the Office of Religious Life understands that students are engaged in a spiritual journey, at different speeds and toward different ends.
-Because the Office of Religious Life is committed to spiritual values and maturity in faith, they offer many opportunities to explore and express faith in ways unique to your own needs and individual interests, welcoming students of all faiths.
+The Office of Religious Life believes students are engaged in a spiritual journey at different speeds and toward different ends.
+As a result, we offer many opportunities to explore and express faith in ways unique to your own needs and individual interests, welcoming students of all faiths.